Introduction

 A=dovecot_plain:

-in which the email address that follows one of those lines is the actual sender of the email.
-To prevent that sender from sending more emails, you will want to reset that email address' password right away and the cPanel account's password as well just to be safe.
+The email address that follows one of those lines is the actual sender of the email.
+To prevent that sender from sending more emails, you will want to reset that email address' password right away.
+For extra caution, you can also reset the cPanel user's password.

 log_selector = +all